SABIC: Operations

 In January 2007, SABIC Europe took over Huntsman Corporation plants in the UK.
 Headquartered in Sittard, Netherlands, SABIC Europe has a European wide network of sales offices and logistic hubs, as well as three petrochemical production sites in Europe: Geleen (Netherlands), Teesside (United Kingdom), and Gelsenkirchen (Germany).

 In 2008, SABIC Europe produced 7.3 million metric tons of petrochemicals, mainly for the European market.

 On May 21, 2007, SABIC acquired General Electric's Plastics division, in a billion cash deal, including billion of its liabilities, and launched SABIC Innovative Plastics.
 In that year, the company ranked 145 (previous rank: 301) in the Forbes Global 2000 list.
 As of 2014, SABIC Innovative Plastics is a multibillion-dollar company with operations in more than 25 countries and over 9,500 employees worldwide.

 In July 2009, SABIC received approval from the Chinese government to build a billion petrochemical complex in China, in order to gain a foothold in the world's fastest-growing chemicals market.

 In January 2018, SABIC announced that it had acquired a 24.99% stake in Clariant, the Swiss specialty chemical manufacturer.
 The stake was acquired from activist investor White Tale, and at Clariant's prevailing market-capitalisation would have been valued in the region of $2.4bn.
 The actual transaction price was undisclosed.
 SABIC CEO Yousef Al-Benyan had previously stated, in November 2017, that the company was looking to spend $3bn-$10bn on acquisitions over the next 10 years.

 On March 27, 2019, SABIC announced that state-owned energy company Saudi Aramco signed a share purchase agreement to acquire a 70% majority stake in SABIC from the Public Investment Fund of Saudi Arabia in a private transaction worth $69.1 billion.
 The transaction was completed in June 2020.

 SABIC moved its European headquarters from Sittard to Amsterdam in 2024.

+SABIC was ranked 14th on Forbes Middle East's Top 100 Listed Companies 2025 list.